jmikeschultz/Lairplay/README.txt

-RPlay v0.03
+LairPlay v0.1
 ==============
-Benjamin de Callatay
-April 22, 2011
+Mike Schultz
+January 15, 2016

 What it is
 ----------
-This program is in alpha version.
+This builds on bencall's RPlay
 It emulates an Airport Express for the purpose of streaming music from iTunes and compatible iPods.
 It implements a server for the Apple RAOP protocol.
+It allows you to control a multizone amplifier controller (specifically the Russound MCA5) directly through Airplay without controller middleware

 Installation
 ------------